PrajwalANC2002/SINGLE_CYCLE_RISC_V/README.md

 - **Register File**: Stores intermediate results and operands.

 ## Design Modifications
-- **Single Clock Domain**: The entire CPU (both Program Memory and Data Memory) now operates at 150 MHz.
-This modification removes the need for clock domain crossing (CDC) handling, making the design simpler.

 - **Memory Write Enable**: The memory module has been simplified by using a single `mem_write` enable signal to determine when the data memory should perform write operations.
 Removing the separate `mem_read` signal improved resource utilization in FPGA synthesis, enabling the inference of block RAM rather than distributed RAM.

 ## Project Flow